-- The Multi-modal Service ID is an explicit indication that data flows are related to a multi-modal service.
+- The MMSID is an explicit indication that data flows are related to a multi-modal service.
 The PCF may use this information to derive the correct PCC rules and to apply appropriate QoS policies for the data flows that are part of a specific multi-modal application.

+- If the AF has included joint admission control indication and based on operator policy, the PCF generates a new Unique MMSID for each MMSID and AF combination and provides it to the SMF in the PCC rule for the corresponding data flow.

+NOTE X: To ensure privacy in roaming scenarios etc. a new never used random Unique MMSID could for example be used for each MMSID/AF combination.

+NOTE Y: How the Unique MMSID is used in NG-RAN is not specified in this specification.